BIATeam/BIADocs/docs/40-DeveloperGuide/140-FileQueuing.md

     }
 ```

-which can be instanciate from a file path :
+which can be instantiate from a file path :

 ```csharp
     FileQueueDto file = new FileQueueDto();